pablojimeno/code-rails/chapter_3_rails_resources/read_a_guide_to_testing_rails_applications,_section_2_fixtures.md

 # Read: A Guide to Testing Rails Applications, section 2: Fixtures:

-Read: A Guide to Testing Rails Applications, section 2:
+A Guide to Testing Rails Applications:

-Fixtures: http://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures (JUST read section 2)
+Fixtures: Read Section 2 of [the low down on fixtures](http://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures)

-Optional reading: For a lot more on fixtures: http://edgeapi.rubyonrails.org/classes/ActiveRecord/FixtureSet.html
+Optional reading: For a lot more on fixtures: [Active Record Fixture Set](http://edgeapi.rubyonrails.org/classes/ActiveRecord/FixtureSet.html)